ColombanD/CafSens/README.md

 Catastrophic Forgetting is the phenomenon where a neural network forgets previously learned knowledge upon learning new tasks.
 This codebase helps you:

 - Train a model on a sequence of datasets
-- Measure how much it forgets each previously knowned dataset once trained on a new one,
+- Measure how much it forgets each previously known dataset once trained on a new one,
 - Compute model sensitivity via a `Sensitivity` class,
 - Correlate forgetting with sensitivity to see if samples that are “more sensitive” are also “forgotten more.”